BenjaminShinar/Books-Resources/udemy_AWS_Certified_Solutions_Architect_-_Associate_2020/README.md

 - RedShift - AWS data warehouse solution (BI).
 - ElastiCache - in memory "database".
 - DynamoDB - AWS NoSQL solution.
-- Aurora - highly availbe MySQL and PostgresSQL compatible Relational Database.
+- Aurora - highly available MySQL and PostgresSQL compatible Relational Database.
 - Aurora Serverless - Serverless RDS by Amazon.
 - DMS - Database Migration
 - Managed Microsoft AD - Active Directory by AWS
 - RAM - Resources Access Manger - share resources across account
 - Route53 - Dns
-- CloudFormation - templates for provsioning aws resources.
+- CloudFormation - templates for provisioning aws resources.
 - Beanstalk - one click solution to provision resource, like CloudFormation for dummies.
 - Elastic Transcoder - transcode (convert) media files between different formats.
 - Kinesis - Streaming Data platform (continuously generated data from multiple source, not video streaming)
 - Cognito - Web Identity Federation service.

-CloudWatch monitors resource usage, such as the number of EC2 instances we have, EBS volumes used, redirections from load balancers, etc... .
+CloudWatch monitors resource usage, such as the number of EC2 instances we have, EBS volumes used, re-directions from load balancers, etc... .
 CloudTrail Monitors aws actions such as API calls or other aws actions, the focus is how the users and services interact with AWS itself, not the metrics of the services themselves.

-To use the AWS CLI we need an AWS user with Programatic Access: Access Key Id, Secret Access Key.
+To use the AWS CLI we need an AWS user with Programmatic Access: Access Key Id, Secret Access Key.

 ### Acronyms